Schools with Camera Operation Degrees and Courses: How to Choose

 Entry-level students interested in photography as a profession can choose from associate's or bachelor's degree programs.
 Individuals may locate the programs at both 2-year and 4-year colleges through their fine arts and photography departments.

-Both 2-year and 4-year programs may offer internships, where students work for agencies or shadow employed photographers.
-In many photography programs, students develop a portfolio that can represent their work to a potential employer.
-They also work in a collaborative environment where they critique one another's photographs and learn film editing processes.
-Schools may provide camera equipment or require students to purchase their own.
+- Both 2-year and 4-year programs may offer internships, where students work for agencies or shadow employed photographers, and develop a portfolio that can represent their work to a potential employer.

 An electronic media, film production or communications program is another option for students interested in camera operation.
 These are most commonly offered at the associate degree level through the production, film or communications departments of 2-year and 4-year colleges.

-Students have the option of earning a Certificate of Completion or Certificate of Achievement in Electronic Media Production, which requires fewer courses than an associate's degree and usually takes only one year.
-However, most electronic media, film and TV production degree programs are at the associate's level; a bachelor's degree program is likely to have a broader focus and may award students a degree in a field such as historical film studies and communication.
+- Students have the option of earning a certificate in electronic media production, which requires fewer courses than an associate's degree and usually takes only one year.
+Bachelor's degree programs have a broader focus than either certificate or associate's degree programs.

-These programs focus on the photographer's role in TV and film production.
-They are likely to be pre-professional and require an internship.
-Students could shoot a completed film for a final project or work on the set of a television show.
+- Students should look for programs that allow them to shoot a completed film for a final project or work on the set of a television show.

 Camera Operation Degree Program Overviews